USDA-SCINet/scinet-site/sn_collections/_guides/access/login/alt-login.md

 ---
-title: "Accessing SCINet without a LincPass"
+title: "Accessing SCINet without a LincPass/AltLinc"
-description: Steps for accessing SCINet resources using Login.gov
+description: Steps for accessing SCINet resources without a LincPass
-excerpt: In situations where SCINet users do not have a LincPass, they may use Windows Hellow for Business (WHfB), obtain a PIV Exemption, or use Login.gov.
+excerpt: SCINet users do not have a LincPass/AltLinc may use an alternative authentication option for accessing SCINet.
 parents:
   - title: Access
     url: /guides/access